Mohamed-Abbas-Homani/ProNotes/README.md

 3. **Update Notes**: Keep your information up-to-date by editing existing notes.

+4. **Search Notes**: Search by title, text, tag and date for any note you writed.

-4. **Pin Notes**: Pin important notes to ensure they stay at the top for quick access.
+5. **Pin Notes**: Pin important notes to ensure they stay at the top for quick access.

-5. **Change Theme**: Personalize your app by making your own theme.
+6. **Change Theme**: Personalize your app by making your own theme.

-6. **Note Editor**: Enjoy a user-friendly note editor that makes writing and organizing notes a breeze.
+7. **Note Editor**: Enjoy a user-friendly note editor that makes writing and organizing notes a breeze.

 ![App Screenshot](./pronotesNoteEditor.png)